Tokocrypto (TKO) Hits Market Capitalization of $316.67 Million

-Tokocrypto (TKO) traded flat against the dollar during the 24 hour period ending at 21:00 PM E.T. on March 31st.
-Tokocrypto has a total market cap of $316.67 million and $1.28 billion worth of Tokocrypto was traded on exchanges in the last day.
-Over the last seven days, Tokocrypto has traded flat against the dollar.
-One Tokocrypto coin can currently be purchased for approximately $2.92 or 0.00005169 BTC on popular cryptocurrency exchanges.
+Tokocrypto (TKO) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on April 3rd.
+One Tokocrypto coin can now be purchased for $2.92 or 0.00005169 BTC on major cryptocurrency exchanges.
+In the last seven days, Tokocrypto has traded flat against the U.S. dollar.
+Tokocrypto has a total market capitalization of $316.67 million and approximately $1.28 billion worth of Tokocrypto was traded on exchanges in the last 24 hours.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.